rnb3ds/docs-site/docs/en/about.md

 ---
-title: About - CyberGo Docs | Documentation Site
+title: "About - CyberGo Docs | Documentation Site"
-description: Learn about the CyberGo documentation site, including coverage, contribution guide, tech stack, and contact information.
+description: "Learn about the CyberGo documentation site, including coverage, contribution guide, tech stack, and contact information."
 ---

 # About CyberGo Docs